-Redirects · Cloudflare Pages docs
+Redirects

 Creating redirects

-To use redirects on Cloudflare Pages, declare your redirects in a
+To use redirects on Cloudflare Pages, declare your redirects in a plain text file called

-_redirects plain text file in the output folder of your project.
-The build output folder is project-specific so the
+_redirects without a file extension, in the output folder of your project.
+The build output folder is project-specific, so the

-_redirects file should not always be in the root directory of the repo.
+_redirects file should not always be in the root directory of the repository.
 Changes to redirects will be updated to your website at build time so make sure you commit and push the file to trigger a new build each time you update redirects.

 Only one redirect can be defined per line and must follow this format: